MS3Inc/camel-archetypes/camel-openapi-archetype/README.md

 - Update to Camel 4.5.0
 - Update DS mapper to 2.5.2-jakarta4
 - Dockerfile updated to use Java 21
-- A number of other dependency changes to support the above changes
+- A number of other dependency changes in the pom to support the above changes
 - `datasonnet()` now replaces usages of `datasonnetEx()` or `DatasonnetExpression.builder()`.
 Examples are in BaseRestRouteBuilder and RoutesImplementation.
 - Spans/tracing currently not functioning

+### Migration recommendations ###

+There is currently no way to update an API that has already been created with the archetype.
+The recommended way to update existing applications is to regenerate the API using the same specification in a different folder and then use a diff tool such as Beyond Compare to migrate changes.
+It will likely be easier to move the newly generated code to the previously generated code but it largely depends on what the diff is.

 ### How do I get set up? ###